PeyGis/argocd-app/README.md

 ## My sample argo app
-Hello this is an argo app
+Hello this is an argo